yermakov11/sigma-coin/README.md

 - **NFTs and Blockchain**: The integration of NFT assets and blockchain technology ensures transaction security and item uniqueness.

 ## How to Play?
-1.Sign in.
+1. Sign in.

-2.Start playing.
+2. Start playing.
 Click on the character icon, and start earning money.

-3.After numerous clicks, unlock new characters.
+3. After numerous clicks, unlock new characters.

 Sigma-Coin is not just a clicker but a gamified earning system that makes the world of cryptocurrency accessible to everyone!